0xrh0d4m1n/0xrh0d4m1n.github.io/docs/pages/myskills/index.md

 ---

 ## :arrow_down: **Download Resume**
-If you want to save my resume, you can download it below, feel free to contact me any time!
+If you want to save my résumé, you can download it below, feel free to contact me any time!

 [:material-file-download: English Resume ](../../assets/docs/resume-enus.pdf){ .middle .md-button .btn-outline-success }